-In “Roll Home”, you are only the fundament of a building in the beginning, but by rolling around and collecting your future inhabitants, you will become a real home to them (even with a fancy red roof).
-Some special rules apply for the movement, though: First of all, if you move into the water with all down tiles, the construction will simply submerge.
-The second rule to consider is that you can’t just crush on other half-done buildings, you have to carefully position yourself to them to unify.
-While that’s pretty easy in the first couple of levels, it becomes a real challenge very soon.
+In “Roll Home”, you are only the fundament of a building in the beginning, but by rolling around and collecting your future inhabitants, you will become a real home to them.
+Some special rules apply for the movement, though: First of all, if you move into the water with all down tiles, the construction will submerge.
+The second rule to consider is that you cannot just crush on other half finished buildings, as you have to carefully position yourself to them to unify.
+While that is pretty easy in the first couple of levels, it becomes a real challenge very soon.

-While the main mechanic of “Samurai Sam” comes from the hack’n’slash genre, the game doesn’t feel repetitive at all.
-It’s due to the excellent level design, which makes nearly each stage to a new gaming experience.
-The fights against hordes of enormous insect monsters and ninjas have a different rhythm, depending if the battlefield is on solid ground or while falling down in the air.
+While the main mechanic of “Samurai Sam” comes from the hack and slash genre, the game does not feel repetitive at all.
+It is due to the excellent level design, which transforms nearly each stage to a new experience.
+The fights against hordes of enormous insect monsters and ninjas all have a different rhythm, depending if the battlefield is on solid ground or while falling down in the air.
 Another wonderful level consists of silhouettes only, where each move changes the lighting and thereby your field of vision.

-While many puzzle games nowadays feature a game mechanic where you have to build your own paths or room connections to progress, the point’n’click adventure “Escape from DIMANSION” uses this idea in an incredible way: By collecting blocks and adjusting them to the miniature model of the mansion, you can go in the rooms that are hidden in them.
-But it’s more important to figure out, how these room blocks and their rooms work and how they might even interact with each other!
+While many puzzle games nowadays feature a game mechanic where you have to build your own paths or room connections to progress, the point and click adventure “Escape from DIMANSION” uses this idea in an incredible way: By collecting blocks and adjusting them to the miniature model of the mansion, you can go in the rooms that are hidden in them.
+But it is more important to figure out how these room blocks and their rooms work and how they might even interact with each other.
 What can you enlarge with the block of growth?
 How is it possible to light up the fireplace?
 What does the safe unlock?
 Is it possible to reach the hatch at the ceiling in the room of the up-and-down block?
-That’s for you to find out in this marvelous brain teaser.
+That is for you to find out in this marvelous brain teaser.

 In “Lost in Translation”, you have to pick up an unknown language and its grammar, so that you can solve the problems of the townfolks and be allowed to leave this place.
 By having short chats with the characters, you can see certain patterns and compare them with your own language.
-What’s a besdil, what’s a yobro, how do people introduce themselves, how can you buy something?
-I’m sure you’ll figure it out!
-The wonders of learning a language to be used as a puzzle concept is just a fantastic idea.
+What is a besdil, what is a yobro, how do people introduce themselves, how can you buy something?
+The wonders of learning a language to be used as a puzzle concept is simply a fantastic idea.

 “Null Is Zero” by Mattias Östlund.

-While the game mechanic of “Null Is Zero” is highly inspired by “Baba Is You”, it’s still a refreshing and challenging take on the maths puzzle genre.
-The goal of the game is easy to understand, as you simply have to get the blue block the exact same value as the exit block.
-But the great achievement of the jam entry was to find an amazing balance between two puzzle elements: Finding the mathematical solution itself on the one side and finding the best possible path to move the blocks in the correct orderto fulfill this solution on the other side.
-And believe me, it gets tricky after the first three levels.
+While the game mechanic of “Null Is Zero” is highly inspired by “Baba Is You”, it is still a refreshing and challenging take on the maths puzzle genre.
+The goal of the game is easy to understand, as you ‘only’ have to change the value of the blue block into the exact same value as the exit block.
+But the great achievement of the jam entry was to find an amazing balance between two puzzle elements: Finding the mathematical solution itself on the one side and finding the best possible path to move the blocks in the correct order to fulfill this solution on the other side.

 Honorable mentions (Puzzle and Level Design):